fabioCollini/Inversion/README.md

 val Application.factory by Inversion.of(MyInterface::class)
 ```

-In this example the `Application` instance can be used to create the implementation in the `InversionImpl`
+In this example the `Application` instance can be used to create the implementation in the `InversionProvider`
 annotated method:

 ```kotlin